linode/docs/docs/networking/vpn/set-up-wireguard-vpn-on-ubuntu/index.md

 title: "Set Up WireGuard VPN on Ubuntu"
 contributor:
   name: Sunit Nandi
-  link:
 ---

 ![Set Up WireGuard VPN on Ubuntu](wireguard-vpn-ubuntu-title.jpg "Set Up WireGuard VPN on Ubuntu")

-[WireGuard](https://www.wireguard.com) is a simple, fast, and modern VPN which utilizes state-of-the-art cryptography.
-It aims to be faster and leaner than other VPN protocols such as OpenVPN and IPSec, and has a much smaller source code footprint.
+[WireGuard](https://www.wireguard.com) is a simple, fast, and secure VPN that utilizes state-of-the-art cryptography.
+With a small source code footprint, it aims to be faster and leaner than other VPN protocols such as OpenVPN and IPSec.
 WireGuard is still under development, but even in its unoptimized state it is faster than the popular OpenVPN protocol.

-The WireGuard configuration is as simple to configure as SSH.
-A connection is established by an exchange of public keys between server and client, and only a client with its public key present in its server configuration file is allowed to connect.
+The WireGuard configuration is as simple as setting up SSH.
+A connection is established by an exchange of public keys between server and client.
+Only a client that has its public key in its corresponding server configuration file is allowed to connect.
 WireGuard sets up standard network interfaces (such as `wg0` and `wg1`), which behave much like the commonly found `eth0` interface.
 This makes it possible to configure and manage WireGuard interfaces using standard tools such as `ifconfig` and `ip`.

 Currently, WireGuard is only available on Linux.
 This guide will configure a simple peer connection between a Linode running Ubuntu 18.04, and a client.
 The client can be either your local computer or another Linode.